The rise in COVID-19-related anxiety – and how to help

 If they’re really struggling, always encourage them to go and speak to their GP.

-The Brain Charity offers free counselling to anyone affected by a neurological condition.
+The Brain Charity offers free counselling and befriending to anyone affected by a neurological condition.
+Click here to find contact details for The Brain Charity’s departments.